GaloisInc/BESSPIN-Lando/lobot-core/docs/UserGuide.md

 [ { "variant" : "int", "value": 5 } ]
 ```

-That is, an array with one object.
-Then it calls the `add1` command (which must
+That is, an array with one object, the value `5`.
+Then it calls the `add1`
-be on the `PATH`) by passing this JSON byte string to the command over stdin.
+command (which must be on the `PATH`) by passing this JSON byte string to the
-Finally, it collects the output of `add1` on stdout, which happens to be:
+command over stdin.
+Finally, it collects the output of `add1` on stdout, which
+happens to be:

 ```
 { "variant": "int", "value": 6 }